Root Me Challenge - Steganography in Cybersecurity

 In the RootMe steganography challenge, an image of a newspaper article contains strategically placed dots.
 Here’s how to decode it:

-- Identify Patterns: Look for unusual dots or markings in the image.
+- Look for unusual dots or markings in the image.

-- Map Positions: Note the letters directly above each dot.
+- Note the letters directly above each dot.

-- Extract Message: Combine the letters to reveal the hidden message.
+- Combine the letters to reveal the hidden message.

 This demonstrates how steganography can conceal information in plain sight, even in seemingly mundane files.